Double-clicking a relationship on the EER diagram canvas opens the relationship editor. This has two tabs: Relationship, and Foreign Key.

 can also choose to hide relationship lines or to use split lines.

-The split line style is pictured in the following figure.
+The split line style is shown in the following figure.

 The Foreign Key tab contains several sections: Referencing Table, Cardinality and Referenced Table.